spieglt/whatfiles/README.md

 # whatfiles
-Whatfiles is a Linux utility that logs what files other programs read/write/create/delete on your system.
-It traces any new processes and threads that are created as well.
+Whatfiles is a Linux utility that logs what files another program reads/writes/creates/deletes on your system.
+It traces any new processes and threads that are created by the targeted process as well.

 ## Rationale:
 I've long been frustrated at the lack of a simple utility to see which files a process touches from `main()` to exit.
 Whether you don't trust a software vendor or are concerned about malware, it's important to be able to know what a program or installer does to your system. `lsof` only observes a moment in time and `strace` is large and somewhat complicated.